-He is also Chair of Peabody, Chair of London CIV, and is President of the Local Government Association.
+He is also Chair of Peabody and is President of the Local Government Association (LGA).

 Before joining the Civil Service Lord Kerslake received a knighthood for his services to local government, spending eight years serving the London Borough of Hounslow and then a further 11 years leading Sheffield Council.
 In early 2015, he was made a life peer, taking the title Baron Kerslake, of Endcliffe in the City of Sheffield.